 On the bottom floor there is also the Airport Rail Link running between Suvarnabhumi Airport and Phaya Thai Station and Makkasan Station plus 5 other less common stations.
 Phayathai Station is connecting to the BTS skytrain line.
 Makkasan Station is connected with the MRT subways line.
 Trains to Phaya Thai Station takes 26 minutes and cost 45 thai bath.
 Trains to Makkasan Station takes 22 minutes and cost 35 thai bath.
 Trains can be very crowded especially during morning and evening commuting hours.
 Makkasan Station and Phaya Thai Station is usually very busy in the afternoon to get on towards Suvarnabhumi Airport.

 Technically there is no such thing as a Bangkok to Krabi train, as Krabi doesn’t have a railway station.
-If you are travelling by train you need to board at Hua Lamphong station in Bangkok, and alight at Surat Thani station.
+If you are travelling by train you need to board at Krung Thep Aphiwat station in Bangkok, and alight at Surat Thani station.
 From here you can travel by shuttle to the bus station in Surat Thani, and then by bus the remainder of the way to Krabi.

-Hua Lamphong train station is also served by regular buses from all areas of Bangkok.
+Krung Thep Aphiwat Central Terminal is also served by regular buses from all areas of Bangkok.
 The red buses run most frequently, and often through the night.
 These buses often get crowded and they don’t have air conditioning, but they do have a fan on board.
 The red buses are operated by the Bangkok Mass Transit Authority (BMTA) which also operates the Orange (Euro II) bus which is air conditioned and more comfortable.
 There are also privately run buses available; you will usually pay more to travel on a private bus.
-Another option for getting to or from Hua Lamphong station is a taxi.
-Be warned that if you’re returning to Bangkok from Krabi there is no organized taxi queue, so you may find yourself involved in a wrestling match at busy times.
+Another option for getting to or from Krung Thep Aphiwat station is a taxi.
+It’s convenient but is of course more expensive than other options.
+If you have arrived at Aphiwat station and want to go somewhere else within the city, there is a taxi rank on the eastern side of the station (take Exit 12).
 You should also make sure that the taxi driver turns on the meter in the taxi, and report him to the station authorities if he refuses to do so.

 It is possible to travel all the way from Bangkok to Krabi by bus.
 Air conditioned buses leave the Southern Bus Terminal in the evening, and take approximately 12 hours to reach Krabi.
 The Southern Bus Terminal, also known as Sai Tai Mai, can be difficult to reach from Bangkok centre.
 The only easy way to get there from the old town is by taxi which costs around 120 baht.
 There are local buses from areas such as Sukhumvit which cost just a few baht.
 If you are travelling by bus from Bangkok to Krabi you can expect the journey to cost around 920 baht.